 In Arizona, a second DUI can carry with it higher fines and jail time than a first-time DUI offense.
 This article discusses when a DUI counts as second-offense DUI, how the punishment can be increased, and whether a resolution for lower charges may be possible.

-What Happens if You Get Two DUIs?
+What Happens if You Get Two DUIs in Arizona?

-If this is your second DUI within 7 years, then you can be charged with a second offense DUI.
-Your exact DUI charges will still depend on your blood alcohol concentration (BAC), but the minimum punishments for a second-offense DUIs are significantly higher than for a first-time offense.
+Your exact DUI charges will still depend on your blood alcohol concentration (BAC), but the minimum punishments for a second-offense DUIs are 90 days in jail (reducible to 30 days with completion of screening), a minimum $3,000 in fines and an ignition interlock device.

 Note: If your previous DUI conviction is more than 7 years old, then the mandatory minimum punishments are the same as for a first-offense DUI.
 And if this is your third DUI offense in 7 years, you can be charged with an aggravated DUI, which is a felony crime.